khulnasoft/khulnasoft/doc/dev/background-information/pull_request_reviews.md

 # Pull request reviews <span class="badge badge-note">SOC2/GN-98</span> <span class="badge badge-note">SOC2/GN-104</span>

-Sourcegraph has a formal software development life cycle methodology and supporting procedures to help manage application and infrastructure changes.
+Khulnasoft has a formal software development life cycle methodology and supporting procedures to help manage application and infrastructure changes.

-All contributions to Sourcegraph must be reviewed and approved before being merged into the `main` branch.
+All contributions to Khulnasoft must be reviewed and approved before being merged into the `main` branch.
 This includes code changes, documentation changes, and more.

 GitHub repositories are configured to prevent merging without a review (including administrators), but in the eventuality of a pull request being merged without review, [`pr-auditor`](https://github.com/khulnasoft/khulnasoft/tree/main/dev/pr-auditor) will open an exception in the [audit trail](https://github.com/sourcegraph/sec-pr-audit-trail/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) where the teammate who merged the pull request can document the exception.